AaronBrownDev/LSUS/CSC285/FinalProject_Brown_Aaron/README.md

 ## Academic Context

-This project was completed as the final assignment for CSC 285 (Object-Oriented Programming) at Louisiana State University in Shreveport.
+This project was completed as the final assignment for CSC 285 (Object-Oriented Design) at Louisiana State University in Shreveport.
 It represents the culmination of course learning objectives related to OOP principles and software design.

 ## Acknowledgments